Monday, 29 April 2013

 Pizza with Homemade BBQ Sauce - Recipe

-I mentioned earlier that sometimes I use ready made pizza bases, however I do my own pizza dough as well.
-My favorite recipe for a quick pizza dough includes baking powder instead of yeast.
-This way, you don't have to wait for hours until the dough has risen.
+Although I occasionally use pre-made pizza bases, I also enjoy making my own dough.
+My go-to recipe for quick pizza dough uses baking powder instead of yeast, eliminating the lengthy wait for the dough to rise.

 Ingredients: